gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 }
 ```

-Minimally, [vmware-gemfire-short-name] requires you to specify
+Minimally, GemFire requires you to specify
 a keystore and truststore using the appropriate configuration
 attributes or properties.
 Both keystore and truststore configuration
 attributes or properties may refer to the same <code>KeyStore</code>
 file.
 Additionally, you must specify a username and password to
 access the <code>KeyStore</code> file if the file has been secured.

-[vmware-gemfire-short-name] SSL allows you to configure the
+GemFire SSL allows you to configure the
 specific components of the system that require TLS, such as
 client/server, Locators, Gateways, etc. Optionally, you can specify that
-all components of [vmware-gemfire-short-name] use SSL with `ALL`.
+all components of GemFire use SSL with `ALL`.

 See [@EnableSsl Javadoc](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableSsl.html).

-For more information, see [Configuring SSL](bootstrap-annotations.html#configuring-ssl) in _Bootstrapping [vmware-gemfire-short-name] with the Spring Container Using Annotations_.
+For more information, see [Configuring SSL](bootstrap-annotations.html#configuring-ssl) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-security"></a>Configure Security

-To enable [vmware-gemfire-short-name] security, annotate your Spring,
+To enable GemFire security, annotate your Spring,
-[vmware-gemfire-short-name] client or server application class with
+GemFire client or server application class with
 `@EnableSecurity`, as follows:

 ```highlight